DikDns/DikDns/README.md

 - 🌱 I’m currently learning on Developing Website
 - 📫 How to reach me dikdnssocial@gmail.com
 - 🛠 To Do List :
-  -   Add hi3rd section to the main page
-  -   Add link to the documention from the content about page
   -   Learn Basic Markdown Language
   -   Add css classes documentation for the main page
   -   Finish styling the tictactoe game project